The Ocean Avenue Association is having growing pains.

 The changes caused concern and confusion for some.
 Fourteen-year member Henry Kevane objected to the process.

-The slate was designed to keep board members whose terms still had time left and add new members, termed out, board chair Shirley Lima said.
+The slate was designed to keep board members whose terms still had time left and add new members, Lima said.

-Tsakalakis asked that the conversation about terms be taken offline and brought to the governance committee.
-Kevane said he was happy to continue the discussion publicly and that he had not been personally consulted about it.
+Tsakalakis asked that the conversation about terms and membership be taken offline and brought to the governance committee.
+Kevane said he was happy to continue the discussion in public and that he had not been personally consulted about it.
 Lima said she had briefly spoken to him about it.

 Taishan Cuisine co-owner Gavin Chak, Ocean Hair Design co-owner Cindy Huynh, Chase Luck Bakery owner Wei Sen Lei, Charm Coffee owner Kim Ramos, Tsakalakis and City College of San Francisco Board of Trustees member Alan Wong were voted in.